-My father and I continued to walk and talk for awhile, laughing and joking most of the time, but interspersing some more serious moments into the conversation as well.
+My father and I continued to walk and talk for a while, laughing and joking most of the time, but interspersing some more serious moments into the conversation as well.
 Throughout our conversation, my mind wandered off to the nature that surrounded me.
 I gazed up into the evening sky.
 I couldn’t see any stars due to all the light pollution my species had produced, but I knew they were up there.
 And somewhere out there, orbiting one of those stars, was the planet Ardua.
 In about four years and three days, I would be up there, looking down here.
 I couldn’t wait.

 The next three weekdays passed without incident.
 That was great in the sense that it brought me no headaches before embarking on my trip, and it meant I had nothing to worry about while I was enjoying my time on Ardua.
 However, it also meant that those days leading up to my embarkation passed at an aching crawl.
 It didn’t help that as the countdown waned smaller my anticipation waxed larger.
-Fortunately, Jake and Tyler had no reservations in helping me plan out their vacations on Ardua through me.
+Fortunately, Bodhi and Leo had no reservations in helping me plan out their vacations on Ardua through me.
 But that was ok.
 It was the least I could do for them since I couldn’t actually take them with me.
 I’d want them to do the same for me if the situation were reversed.

 The eve of my trip finally arrived.
 Unfortunately, I had already packed all of my things days before.
 I was ready to go.
 That meant that I had absolutely nothing to do.
 Sure, I had dinner plans at 6:00, which I’m sure would be the perfect last memory of earth to take with me to Ardua, but that was only an hour.
 After dinner, I’d have fourteen more hours to wait.

 Dinner came and went.
 It was surprisingly more pleasant than I had expected.
 I don’t know if that’s because my mom asked less questions, or if it’s because I was so lost in thought that I didn’t notice.
 Either way, I survived my last meal.
 With a full stomach and an early schedule the next day, I decided to go to bed early.
 The best way to pass time quickly was to sleep.
-I knew that very well, thanks to Mr. Jamison.
+I knew that very well.
+Thanks Mr. Jamison!
+I did learn something in your class!

-However, my plan hit a major setback when after lying in bed for a full hour, I was still wide awake.
+However, my plan hit a major setback when, after lying in bed for a full hour, I was still wide awake.
 This was not good.
 It was obvious that lying there any longer would do nothing but leave my mind to its own hectic thoughts about what lay ahead.
 I got up.
 “Atticus!
 Dictation.”

 Atticus was immediately online.
-“As you wish, love.”
+“As you wish.”